How to Use This Calculator

 Consider All Upfront Costs

-Buying involves significant upfront costs (down payment, closing costs).
-Factor these into your overall financial picture, as they can significantly impact the short-term favorability of renting.
+Buying involves significant upfront costs (down payment, closing costs of 2-5%).
+Factor these into your overall picture — they can make renting more favorable for shorter stays even when the calculator shows buying wins.

 Be Realistic About Appreciation